 Open Burning Causes More Problems and Expense than it Solves

 Contrary to popular local belief, open burning doesn’t get rid of yard or farm waste.
 It just changes the waste into another form — smoke — and pumps it into the air for everyone else to deal with.
 With burn permits ranging from just $5 to $15 per season locally (depending on the jurisdiction) the pricing of burn permits doesn’t come close covering the cost of putting out even one runaway fire caused by careless burning.
 From the frequent stench of the night time air, it’s also obvious that lots of people aren’t even bothering to buy permits, and instead burn illegally after dark.
-A obvious move cities can take to cover the cost of putting out out-of-control fires from open burning and reduce the amount of burning taking place would be to simply raise the ridiculously low price of the burn permits — something that hasn’t been done in many years.
+An obvious step cities can take to cover the cost of putting out out-of-control fires from open burning and reduce the amount of burning taking place would be to simply raise the ridiculously low price of the burn permits — something that hasn’t been done in many years.

 Without doubt, Mesa County’s burn seasons are contributing to our area’s growing air pollution problems.
 In 2006, the Denver Post wrote that the haze in Grand Junction’s air “contains a brew of exhaust-pipe toxins such as formaldehyde, toluene, arsenic and manganese that, on average, are as high as — and sometimes higher than — Denver’s.”
 This is the case even though “the Denver metro area has 30 times more traffic than Grand Junction and 2.1 million more registered vehicles than Mesa County.
 Also, metro Denver has 2.6 million more people than Grand Junction.”
 If the problem gets worse, Mesa County will soon become an EPA “non-attainment” area, which can lead to residents having to “smog” their cars and participate in other federally-mandated programs to reduce air pollution emissions.